 A direct plan is offered by a fund house directly to investors.
 In other words, investing in mutual funds via this route doesn’t involve an intermediary.

-On the other hand, allocating funds through a regular plan involves a third party agent (broker or distributor).
+On the other hand, allocating funds through a regular plan involves a third-party agent (broker or distributor).
 In this case, an asset management company has to pay a commission to the intermediary.
 Accordingly, a regular plan has a higher expense ratio than a direct plan, which results in a lower NAV.
 Before investing in dynamic bond funds, you decide whether to opt for a direct or regular plan.

 Dynamic bond funds are certainly an option worth considering if you’re looking to earn high returns by investing in debt funds.
 That said, you must make sure to check if the objective of the scheme is in line with your financial goals and investment time horizon.
+If you want to start investing, visit Navi Mutual Fund to get started now!

 Ans: No, dynamic bond funds do not come with any lock-in period.
 You can redeem your units whenever you want.
 Simply place a request with the fund house by following the necessary procedure to opt out of the scheme.